specify/specify.github.io/_sources/aws/ec2_rds_specify7_setup.md.txt

 These are the detailed instructions to get Specify7 up and running on an EC2 instance.
 This is a temporary solution for deployment, with an ECS solution coming in the future.
-These instruction require access to the `specify/docker-compositions` private repo.
+These instruction require access to the `docker-compositions` private repo.
 For this kind of AWS deployment, it is easiest to use the `specifycloud` deployment, even with just one client instance.
 I used the `specifycloud` deployment for my AWS EC2 instance, but if you want to include things like the asset server, you can create a